Get 80% off your plan for your first 3 months*

 Streamline your financial statements with Xero

-Your business has a better chance of success if you know how to manage your finances.
-Xero accounting software automates the creation of financial reports, gives you real-time insights into your business, and integrates payroll and invoicing, so your financial management is a breeze.
+Xero accounting software automates the creation of financial reports, gives you real-time insights into your business, and integrates payroll and invoicing, so your financial management is simpler.
+Get one month free.

 FAQs on financial statements

-Here are some frequently asked questions about financial statements to help you put this information into practice.
+Here are answers to common questions about financial statements to help you put this information into practice.

 What's the difference between the income statement and cash flow statement?

-The income statement shows whether you're profitable, while the cash flow statement shows whether you have enough money to pay bills.
-Profit doesn't always mean you have cash on hand – you might be profitable but still struggle with cash flow.
+The income statement shows whether you're profitable, while the cash flow statement shows whether you have enough cash to pay bills.
+You can be profitable on paper but still struggle with cash flow if customers haven't paid yet.

-Most small businesses need the three main financial statements: balance sheet, income statement, and cash flow statement.
-These give you complete visibility into your financial health.
+Most small businesses need the three main statements: balance sheet, income statement, and cash flow statement.
+However, independent companies with income and expenditure under $30,000 may not need to prepare financial statements at all.

-Add the retained earnings statement if you plan to reinvest profits for growth or debt reduction.
-Start with the core three – they'll provide the insights you need for better business decisions.
+Add the statement of changes in equity if you plan to reinvest profits for growth or debt reduction.
+Start with the core three for the insights you need to make better business decisions.

 How often should I prepare financial statements?